Jawz84/Blog/PowerShell Contributing.md

 (If you want to know which tools are inside, use `Get-Command -Module build`)

+The very fist time, you need to set up a few things.
+To do that, run `Start-PsBootstrap` (may need sudo/adminstrative privileges, depending on your system.
+On a docker container, it needs the `-NoSudo` switch).

+You also need to build the pwsh binaries for the tests to run against: `Start-PsBuild`

-Now you can simply run `Start-PSPester` to kick of a build, and run ALL Pester tests.
-This will take some time, and this is not what you want to do when writing extra tests, or improving existing ones.
+Now you could simply run `Start-PSPester` to kick off a build, and run ALL Pester tests.
+This would take some time, and this is still not what you want to do when writing extra tests, or improving existing ones.
 So what do we do instead?
 We tell `Start-PSPester` which testfile we want to run:

 `Start-PSPester -Path .\test\powershell\Modules\Microsoft.PowerShell.Core\Get-Command.Tests.ps1`